awsdocs/aws-greengrass-developer-guide/doc_source/device-tester-for-greengrass-ug.md

 #### Download the AWS IoT Greengrass Core Software and Configure AWS IoT Device Tester to Use It<a name="download-gg"></a>

-You can download the AWS IoT Greengrass Core software from the **Software** page in the AWS IoT console or from the [AWS IoT Greengrass Core Software](what-is-gg.md#gg-core-download-tab) downloads\.
+You can download the AWS IoT Greengrass Core software from the **Software** page in the AWS IoT Core console or from the [AWS IoT Greengrass Core Software](what-is-gg.md#gg-core-download-tab) downloads\.
 The following procedure shows you how to download the AWS IoT Greengrass Core software from the AWS IoT console\.

 **To use a version of the AWS IoT Greengrass Core software downloaded from the AWS IoT console**